3453-315h/tsh/README.md

 ## TSH

-Telegram Shell is a python script that allows to comunicate to your Linux server via Telegram API (with bots).
+Telegram Shell is a python script that allows to communicate to your Linux server via Telegram API (with bots).

+  - Some builtin commands are included for easier access.
+  - More commands can be added by placing shellscripts (.sh) in tsh folder.
-Telegram Shell also allows communication from your Linux server to Telegram.
-Messages can be sent using a FIFO or a socket.
+  - Messages can be sent from Linux to Telegram by sending strings to tsh FIFO or socket.

  <br>